dominikschlosser/super-csv-declarative/README.md

 Static fields are ignored as well as all fields annotated with *@CsvTransient*.

-## Explicit field/annotation-order
+## Explicit field/annotation-index/order

 **Note**: The Java Language Specification doesn't specify the order in which fields of a class or annotations are returned when using reflection.
 The Oracle JVM does return them in the declared order but others like Dalvik may sort them alphabetically or in any other way.

-If your application needs to support such environments you should use the *@CsvField*-annotation for fields and the *index*-fields which is defined in all standard CellProcessor-annotations and can be added to custom ones as well:
+If your application needs to support such environments, or you want to map your bean partially (using *CsvMappingModeType.LOOSE*, see next section), you should use the *@CsvField*-annotation for fields and the *index*-fields which is defined in all standard CellProcessor-annotations and can be added to custom ones as well:

 ```Java
 public class Person {